jundalisay/sp/content/en/material/fallacies/einstein.md

 ---
 title: "The Damage Einstein Has Done"
 description: "The damage that Einstein has done to humanity may be ranked as follows"
+image: /photos/physics/priest.jpg
 date: 2024-12-25
-weight: 2
+# weight: 2
-a: "Einstein"
+# a: "Einstein"
-c: "firebrick"
+# c: "firebrick"
 ---